Requirements & hardware

 CPU and RAM

-Avoid SMR drives for your primary snapshot drive.
-SMR (Shingled Magnetic Recording) drives use a write-cache that causes severe performance degradation under rsync's random-write workload, especially as the drive fills.
-This can cause backup jobs to run for hours instead of minutes.
+Avoid SMR drives for ZFS.
+SMR (Shingled Magnetic Recording) drives use a write-cache that causes severe performance degradation under ZFS's random-write workload, especially during resilver and scrub operations.
+This can cause jobs that should take minutes to run for hours.

 - NAS-rated CMR drives (Seagate IronWolf, WD Red Plus/Pro)